alphasp/pxview/privacy-policy/en.md

 # Privacy Policy

-This privacy policy governs your use of the software application PxView ("Application", "App") "we", "us", "our" refers toe the creator(s) of the app.
+This privacy policy governs your use of the software application PxView ("Application", "App") "we", "us", "our" refers to the creator(s) of the app.

 ### How is login to Pixiv done?

 Login to Pixiv is done with api.
 The password is sent directly to Pixiv servers for authentication and is never seen by us.
-Reddit then returns token which is used to access Pixiv on your behalf.
+Pixv then returns token which is used to access Pixiv on your behalf.

 The token is stored locally on your device.